knative/community/elections/2023-TOC/README.md

 a chance to set a password, which is required if you want the ability to return and re-cast your ballot before the voting deadline above.

-All data for Elekto is stored on a pair of GCP instances operated by Josh Berkus and Manish Sahani, and is not shared with third parties.
+Our Elekto system runs on a server blade in the Red Hat Open Source Community Infrastructure (OSCI) lab, and data is not shared with third parties.
 Individual ballot data is encrypted, and not retrievable by anyone except in aggregate form.

 ### Decision